 You can quickly become a better poker player if you know a few simple, yet important tricks, which separate the winners from the rest.
-Therefore, I am happy to introduce a series of articles, where I will cover five costly poker mistakes and how you can deal with it.
+Therefore, I am happy to introduce a series of articles, where I will cover five costly poker mistakes and how you can deal with them.
 So get ready to start with Poker Tip #1.

 Managing your mental game

-Obviously, it is quite easy to control your emotions when you are running good and winning every hand.
+Obviously, it is quite easy to control your emotions when you are running well and winning every hand.
 However, your goal is to play the same poker strategy even when things are not going exactly how you want it to be.
-It is one of the most important things, which separates pros from the rest and there are few things that you could do to avoid a negative impact, so let us start from the beginning.
+It is one of the most important things, which separates pros from the rest and there are a few things that you could do to avoid a negative impact, so let us start from the beginning.

 Do not start your session when feeling bad

 Feeling positive when starting is probably the first and most important tip to master.
-Starting your games when you feel tired, angry, hungry or in any other negative way, will end up in disaster.
+Starting your games when you feel tired, angry, hungry, or in any other negative way, will end up in disaster.
 It will be close to impossible to concentrate or think through your decisions, and you will end up playing far from your “A” game.
-Therefore, you should not start your games in such state.
+Therefore, you should not start your games in such a state.

 However, sometimes you will not be able to skip the game, and you need to know what to do then.
-For example, if you are playing live event and advanced to the second day probably you should not miss it.
+For example, if you are playing a live event and advanced to the second day probably you should not miss it.
 When this happens, you should do all you can to calm down, fulfill your basic needs and concentrate on the coming game.

 Taking a few minutes before your session to prepare for it could be a huge help in this spot.
 Self-management is a very broad topic, and I wrote an eBook dedicated precisely to this.
-Therefore, to learn few more tricks and understand how you can manage your emotions better, be sure to get my free poker book!
+Therefore, to learn a few more tricks and understand how you can manage your emotions better, be sure to get my free poker book!

 Know when to quit playing